Tudor Jones strategy. Basic King Moves

 Practical tips and tricks used by Tudor Jones

-Yes, this may surprise you, but Tudor Jones perfectly understood and felt the crowd, and in this he was helped by the most ordinary technical analysis.
-So, let's look at its key principles and rules:
+Yes, this may surprise you, but Tudor Jones had an excellent understanding and feel for the crowd, and he was aided in this by the most basic technical analysis.
+So, let's examine his key principles and rules:

-1) Never enter in the middle of a trend
+1) Never enter the middle of a trend

-It would seem that at first glance, this statement is simply absurd, since theoretically it is possible to grab a piece of profit from a potential continuation of the trend.
+At first glance, this statement would seem to be simply absurd, since theoretically it is possible to grab a piece of the profit from a potential continuation of the trend.

-However, in fact, what you call the middle of a trend, as a rule, is the last days of its life; moreover, most likely it moves by inertia at the expense of people like you, while large players are already adjusting to a completely different course of the market.
+However, in reality, what you call the middle of a trend is usually the last days of its life; moreover, it is most likely moving by inertia thanks to people like you, while major players are already adjusting to a completely different market direction.

-Did you know that Tudor Jones' trading strategy was based on the fact that he did not seek to enter the market, but looked for its reversal points?
+Did you know that Tudor Jones's trading strategy was based on the fact that he did not try to enter the market, but looked for its reversal points?

-Of course, this may seem illogical to many, because finding a reversal point is in many ways similar to playing roulette, but the history of successful traders shows us that success only comes from knowing about the beginning of a collapse or growth.
+Of course, this may seem illogical to many, since searching for a reversal point is in many ways similar to playing roulette, but the history of successful traders shows us that success comes only from knowing when a collapse or rise is about to begin.

 Many traders have spent years understanding this, and Tudor Jones was one of them.